NikolaMomcilovic96/ExpensesTracker/README.md

 User can change the currency that expenses are going to be saved in.

 All data is stored on devices localy and nobody can access it remotely.

+All data can be backed up on Firebase server but only if user clicks the button to do that.

-All data can be deleted from device is user wants by clicking one button in app settings.
+All data can be deleted from device and server if user wants by clicking one button in app settings.